 - Broken capillaries (spider veins), usually around the nose and chest

 - Redness and blotchiness

 What causes photoaging?

 Ultraviolet radiation causes DNA changes in the skin that can lead to premature aging and skin cancer.
-There are two kinds of UV light:
+There are three kinds of UV light:

 Who is susceptible to photoaging?